For Tickets and More Information

 BOARD GAMES, ROOK, CARD GAMES, DOMINOES and fun with friends each morning & afternoon at The CLUB .
 9 am to 4 pm.
 No fee.

 We have picnics at The Club throughout the year.
 Feel free to give us a call for the schedule.
 Due to thunderstorms that roll through our area we have to postpone our outdoor events occasionally.

 The DULCIMERS play each fourth Friday at The CLUB , from 2:00 p.m. to 5:00 p.m.
 Come and enjoy their music!

 We enjoy MYSTERY TRIPS and overnight trips with our friends from The CLUB .
 The Dam Fall Color Tour and Touring for Christmas Lights are two of our favorite annual tours along with Reelfoot Lake, the Earthquake Lake, Tiptonville, TN during bald eagle season.

 How to Submit Your Event, News, or Announcement:

-- Public and community events or announcements can be in an email, word document, PDF, or JPG file suitable for viewing the web.
+- Public and community events or announcements can be in an email, Word document, PDF, or JPG file suitable for viewing on the web.
 Include graphics in JPG or PNG if possible.

 - Along with your information, include your name, phone number, event name, location, date and time, and a brief description.